TheAdeo/HDT-testing/README.md

 The filament diameter must be measured with a caliper and set correctly in the slicer.

 ### • Test A - 1.8MPa (similar to HDT/A)
-The test sample shall be loaded with 4 standard ISO 4032 or DIN 934 M12 steel nuts (17.3g each), making sure they are stacked on top of each other securely and located in the middle of the bridge (marked with a line on the underside).
+The test sample shall be loaded with 4 standard ISO 4032 or DIN 934 M12 steel nuts (17.3g each), making sure they are stacked on top of each other securely and located in the middle of the bridge (marked with lines on the underside).

 ### • Test B - 0.45MPa (similar to HDT/B)
-The test sample shall be loaded with 1 standard ISO 4032 or DIN 934 M12 steel nuts (17.3g), making sure it is located in the middle of the bridge (marked with a line on the underside).
+The test sample shall be loaded with 1 standard ISO 4032 or DIN 934 M12 steel nuts (17.3g), making sure it is located in the middle of the bridge (marked with lines on the underside).

+### • Height Gauge Setup
+After loading the bridge with the nuts, the M3x8 screw on the height gauge shall to be fixed at 1mm below the bottom surface of the bridge by tightening the M3 nut (that acts as a jam nut) against the M3 threaded insert.
+The 1mm could be measured with calipers subtracting the height of the gauge from the height of the loaded bridge, or by using a 1±0.1mm shim.
+Different setups are allowed, as long as they can be tuned so that the fail criteria is 1mm of additional deformation after the test start.

 <picture>
   <img alt="Test setup image" src="/HDT_Setup.png">
 </picture>

 ### • Shielding
-The test objects shall be shielded with some aluminium foil from radiant sources of heat of the oven, by making a foil barrier between the emitting source and the object.
+The test objects should be shielded with some aluminium foil from radiant sources of heat of the oven, by making a foil barrier between the emitting source and the object.

 ### • Temperature Rise
 The oven shall be set with a ramp starting from 25°C rising 0.5°C/min, to make sure the sample can stabilize at the oven temperature and to give time for the sample to flex when it reaches the softening point corresponding to the specified test. <br />
-The test stops when the sample presents visible deformation compared to the starting shape.
+The test stops when the sample flexes enough to touch the height gauge, or when 1mm of additional deformation is measured.

 ### • Results
-The results shall be distributed by specifying which load was used, and what were the _Hotend Temperature_, _Chamber Temperature_ and _Cooling Fan Percentage_ used for printing the sample.
+The results shall be distributed by specifying which load was used, the test version (currently v3.0), and what were the _Hotend Temperature_, _Chamber Temperature_ and _Cooling Fan Percentage_ used for printing the sample.
-The temperature chosen as the test result is 1° less than the temperature recorded at the end of the test.
+The temperature chosen as the test result is the last temperature recorded at the end of the test, rounded to the nearest integer.
+Multiple samples are highly suggested, in that case the result is the arithmetic average of the individual results, rounded to the nearest integer.

 <!-------------------------------------------------------------------------------------------------->
 </br>